youweiliang/Multi-view_Clustering/README.md

 Please see our paper for the details of these algorithms (the folder names correspond to the abbreviations for the algorithms in our paper, namely, **AASC, AWP, CoReg, MCGC, MVGL, RMSC,** and **WMSC**).
 In each of these folders, there is a main file `xxx_main.m` for the algorithm where `xxx` is the algorithm name.

 The original papers for the 7 multi-view spectral clustering algorithms and the single-view spectral clustering (SC) algorithm are:
-* Huang et al., Affinity aggregation for spectral clustering
+* Huang et al., 2012.
+Affinity Aggregation for Spectral Clustering
-* Nie et al., Multiview clustering via adaptively weighted procrustes
+* Nie et al., 2018.
+Multiview Clustering via Adaptively Weighted Procrustes
-* Kumar et al., A co-training approach for multi-view spectral clustering
+* Kumar et al., 2011.
+Co-regularized Multi-view Spectral Clustering
-* Zhan et al., Multiview consensus graph clustering
+* Zhan et al., 2018.
+Multiview Consensus Graph Clustering
-* Zhan et al., Graph learning for multiview clustering
+* Zhan et al., 2017.
+Graph Learning for Multiview Clustering
-* Xia et al., Robust multi-view spectral clustering via low-rank and sparse decomposition
+* Xia et al., 2014.
+Robust Multi-view Spectral Clustering via Low-rank and Sparse Decomposition
-* Zong et al., Weighted multi-view spectral clustering based on spectral perturbation
+* Zong et al., 2018.
+Weighted Multi-view Spectral Clustering Based on Spectral Perturbation
-* Ng et al., On spectral clustering: Analysis and an algorithm
+* Ng et al., 2002.
+On Spectral Clustering: Analysis and an Algorithm

 **For the code of our Multi-view Graph Learning algorithm, please see [this repository](https://github.com/youweiliang/Multi-view_Graph_Learning).**